 Can I Beat A Larceny or Theft Charge?

 The answer to this question lies around several factors.
 When one challenges a charge of larceny, the focus is often centered around "intent".
 If the prosecution cannot prove that you intended to steal something, and it wasn't accidental or an oversight on your part.

 With cases of receiving stolen property, the prosecution must be able to prove that you knew about the items being stolen.

 It is also possible to challenge the overall value of the items stolen.
 If the property in question is determined that the value is less than $200, a misdemeanor charge is likely and your penalties much less severe.
 Reducing a charge of grand larceny to petty larceny in other words.

 Other Possible Punishment for Theft Convictions

-At Williams Stone Carpenter Buczek, PC, we always believe you need to be aware of potential consequences you may face with any charge.
-In the case of theft, our attorneys will work hard to mitigate any damage or fallout stemming from a theft conviction, however the following may still apply if found guilty:
+At Williams Stone Carpenter Buczek, PC, we always believe you need to be aware of potential consequences you may face.
+In the case of theft, our attorneys will work hard to mitigate any damage or fallout stemming from a theft conviction, however, the following may still apply if found guilty:

 As mentioned above, grand larceny is punishable by up to 20 years in prison.
 You may face only up to 12 months in jail and/or pay a fine $2,500 at the sole discretion of judge and jury.